abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh-nginx-ingress-controller.md

 The ACME issuer configuration has the following fields:

-email: Email address to be associated with the ACME account.
+- `email`: Email address to be associated with the ACME account.
-server: URL used to access the ACME server’s directory endpoint.
+- `server`: URL used to access the ACME server's directory endpoint.
-privateKeySecretRef: Kubernetes secret to store the automatically generated ACME account private key.
+- `privateKeySecretRef`: Kubernetes secret used to store the automatically generated ACME account private key.

-The ingress resources use the HTTP-01 challenge.
+The `Issuer` resource uses the HTTP-01 challenge.

 ```
 kubectl apply -f cert-manager-issuer.yaml -n abcdesktop
 ```

-The output looks similar to the following
+The output looks similar to the following:

 ```
 issuer.cert-manager.io/letsencrypt-nginx created
 ```

-Verify that the Issuer resource is created:
+Verify that the `Issuer` resource was created:

 ```
 kubectl get issuer -n abcdesktop
 ```

-The output looks similar to the following
+The output looks similar to the following:

 ```
 NAME                READY   AGE
 letsencrypt-nginx   True    7s
 ```

-Next, configure each nginx ingress resource to use TLS.
-Open the previous `abcdesktop_host.yaml` manifest you created previously for the route application, add the `annotations` and `tls` sections shown below, and save the `abcdesktop_host.yaml` file : You can also add dedicated `nginx.ingress.kubernetes.io` annotations to increase default timeout values.
-Replace `hello.ovhcloud.pepins.net` by own FQDN
+Next, update each NGINX ingress resource to use TLS.
+Open the `abcdesktop_host.yaml` manifest, add the `annotations` and `tls` sections shown below, and save the file.
+You can also add `nginx.ingress.kubernetes.io` annotations to increase default timeout values.
+Replace `hello.ovhcloud.pepins.net` with your own FQDN.

 ```
 apiVersion: networking.k8s.io/v1